For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 RED-STAINED WOODPECKER (Veniliornis affinis)

-YELLOW-THROATED WOODPECKER (Piculus flavigula erythropis) – This Brazilian endemic was nicely seen around Boa Nova.
-[E]
+YELLOW-THROATED WOODPECKER (Piculus flavigula erythropis) [E]

 GOLDEN-GREEN WOODPECKER (Piculus chrysochloros) [*]